Three UK: 4G

 Three began a limited rollout of 4G LTE services in December 2013 in London, Birmingham, Manchester and Reading, expanding to over a further 450 locations by the end of 2014.
 In August 2012, Three was given permission to use part of the 1,800 MHz spectrum used by EE's 4G network.
 In February 2013, Ofcom announced that Three had been awarded 2 x 5 MHz (10 MHz) of 800 MHz to use for 4G.
 Three planned to launch 4G in the second quarter of 2013 but it delayed the rollout until Q4, saying that it wanted to analyse the performance of other networks' 4G coverage first.
 The network provides LTE and DC-HSDPA service as a standard feature to all its subscribers using "Ultrafast" to describe both technologies, making it (at the time) the cheapest price for 4G and the only unlimited 4G in the UK.
 In April 2015, Three announced that VoLTE would be rolled out along with 800 MHz spectrum from September.

 Network upgrades

 In November 2018, Three UK announced a £2 billion investment programme to support the rollout of 5G across its network.
-This included the acquisition of spectrum for 5G by buying Relish Broadband to gain 40Mhz of spectrum across the 3.4GHz, 3.6GHz and 3.9GHz bands.
+This included the acquisition of spectrum for 5G by buying Relish Broadband to gain 40Mhz of spectrum across the 3.4 GHz, 3.6 GHz and 3.9 GHz bands.
 Furthermore, it involved the creation of a dark fibre network to connect 20 new data centres, alongside deploying carrier aggregation across 2,500 sites, improving performance on 4G.